pmean/build-website/text/06/ColorsForR.md

 a particular color all that carefully because I never needed to worry too much about it.

-But someone asked for a graph with black and gray lines, and I figured I better figure out how to make gray lines (black is easy because that is the default color).
+But someone asked for a graph with black and gray lines
+- and I figured I
+better figure out how to make gray lines (black is easy because that is the default color).
 It turns out that you can specify colors in R by using a string argument rather than a number.
 So the code for drawing